ZeusPayETC/TheGenesisHeist/README.md

 ![Importing ZEUS COMIC in MetaMask](https://github.com/user-attachments/assets/d9556d7c-0ca0-423c-8fb6-f28269465d6a)

-## 4. How to Run Zeus Encryption Program Locally on Your Machine
-You can run Zeus Encryption application locally on your machine using NodeJS and npm server instace with instructions below:
-- Access the NodeJS website and download the NodeJS LTS package https://nodejs.org/en
-- Install NodeJS and open CMD as admin and check the instance of npm server running by typing ``npm -v``
-- Proceed to install live server globally using this command: ``npm install -g live-server``
-- Once install is complete you can download the ZeusEncryption v1.2 file from GitHub and store in C:\ZeusEncryption
-- Navigate your folder structure using ``cd..`` or ``cd`` "FolderName" until your directory points to the C:\ZeusEncryption folder
-- You can now launch the application by typing ``live-server`` into CMD command prompt.
-Wait for application to open on 127.0.0.1:8080
-- Zeus Encryption should now open and you can connect your wallet, deposit 10,000 ZEUS and proceed to encrypt/decrypt your data.

 ## 5. Future Project Development
 As the community around the project forms and continues to grow in anticipation for the launch of ZEUS Mail, we encourage education to onboard new people to experience the innovative solutions presented by blockchain networks and applications.
 Follow our social channels for updates on the project including our digital celestial art artifacts.